-“Marote told me that because his little finger is missing a joint, it’s shorter than everyone’s, so he started to play the guitar with three fingers, when everyone else was using four,” Chinoy explained.
+“Marote told me that because his little finger is missing a joint, it’s shorter than everyone’s, so he started to play the guitar with three fingers when everyone else was using four,” Chinoy explained.
 “He did rasgueado with three fingers and it came out cojo — literally, ‘lame.’
 But, with a great deal of hard work, that rasgueado eventually came out so round and even, that today it is a basic ingredient of flamenco guitar technique.”

 “Marote didn’t decide that he couldn’t be a flamenco guitarist because he had a short little finger and therefore would never play a perfect four-fingered rasgueado, nor did he try to hide the defect — either of which would be likely to happen in the world of classical music,” Chinoy said.
 “Rather, he took that idiosyncrasy and struggled with it, until he actually created something new that worked within the canons of flamenco sound.
-And in spite of the increasing technicality and perfectionism of modern flamenco, this personal idiosyncrasy generally is still an important ingredient in what makes a great flamenco artist.”
+And in spite of the increasing technicality and perfectionism of modern flamenco in Seville, this personal idiosyncrasy generally is still an important ingredient in what makes a great flamenco artist.”

 As I toured the Museum, the sounds of flamenco reverberated throughout its interior, where a monument to an unheralded feature of flamenco holds a place of prominence.
 Suspended from the ceiling of the four-story building’s atrium is a mobile-type sculpture of the high-backed Andalusian chairs commonly used by flamenco guitarists.
-These symbols of Andalusia float above the courtyard and are visible from throughout the building.
+These symbols of Andalusia float above the courtyard and are visible throughout the building.